javierSanchez5/react-app/README.md

 ### `pull_request_dev`

-For any push or pull request in the branch "develop" will run a echo to show a message that a test is running.
-Take the branch "main" as a destination and the branch that make a push or pull request.
+For any push or pull request in the branch DEVELOP will run a echo to show a message that a test is running.
+Take the branch MAIN as a destination and the branch that make a push or pull request.

 ### `pull_request_dev`

 Performs the same functionality as " pull_request_dev ".
 The only difference is that it will only trigger when a push event happens in any of the future branchs.

-Pull request to the develop branch.
+Pull request to the DEVELOP branch.